KTH-dESA/OPML-OpTIMUS-OnSSET-Uganda/README.md

 ```
 pip install onsset=1.1a1
 ```
+3. Install the additional requirement listed below
-3. Launch Jupyter Notebook in the directory
+4. Launch Jupyter Notebook in the directory
-4. Run the OnSSET_Uganda notebook
+5. Run the OnSSET_Uganda notebook
-5. Download the GIS input data (link in the OnSSET_Uganda notebook)
+6. Download the GIS input data (link in the OnSSET_Uganda notebook)
-6. Run through all the cells, cutomize the values as needed for your scenario
+7. Run through all the cells, cutomize the values as needed for your scenario
-7. This generates all of the result files.
+8. This generates all of the result files.
 Maps can be created from these using e.g. QGIS

+### Requirements
+- notebook
+- seaborn
+- matplotlib
+- scipy

 ## Contact
 For more information regarding the OnSSET tool, its functionality and implementation